etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-implement-create-new-in-selectors.md

       }
     };

-Since in this case the name of the form items equals the name of the selector columns, there is an iterative logic to match each "enteredValue" with each form item of the process.
+Since in this case the name of the form items equals the name of the selector columns, there is an iterative logic to match each `enteredValue` with each form item of the process.

-  * Inside the "Business Partner Creation" process, the "Handler" will be in charge of the creation of the new Business Partner record.
+  * Inside the **Business Partner Creation** process, the **Handler** will be in charge of the creation of the new Business Partner record.
 Also it should select this created record in the selector.